 The percentage rate you get based on your creditworthiness determines what number to use to calculate your interest payments.
 These calculations are then applied to your principal balance to add to your monthly installment.

-$25,000 x 5% x 5 yrs = $6,250
+$25,000 x 5% x 5 years = $6,250

-Over the life of the car loan, you would pay $6,250 to the lender on top of the $25,000 purchase price.
+Over the life of the car loan, you’d pay $6,250 to the lender on top of the $25,000 purchase price, or $31,250.

 This means they’re set in stone at signing and will have to be repaid no matter what.
-In other words, if you pay off the balance in 3 months or 6, the amount you pay in interest will not change.
+Whether you pay off the balance in 3 or 6 months, the amount you pay in interest won’t change.